BlockSigner/business-guide/source/aes/AESsetup.rst

 - If you have provided your company domain during the registration, GlobalSign will contact you by e-mail or phone to verify whether you have full control over your domain.

-**You must reply to GlobalSign to prove that you fully control your domain.** If you don't, we will not be able to start setting up AES for Business for your company.
+**You must reply to GlobalSign to prove that you fully control your domain.** If you don't reply, we will not be able to start setting up AES for Business for your company.

 - Once GlobalSign has successfully verified your company details, we will set up AES for Business for your company